glpi-project/doc/source/modules/administration/entity/entities.rst

    * **Entity 1** has access to its assets as well as to child-entity 1 and 2 assets
    * **Child-entity 1** has only access to its own assets

-A user can be attached to several entities with different authorizations in each entity, these authorizations being kept in daughter entities or not.
+A user can be attached to several entities with different authorizations in each entity, these authorizations being kept in child entities or not.
 For example a user will be able to open a ticket only inside user's division, the ticket applying only to the items of the same division.

 On the contrary, a user being granted larger authorizations will be able to view all items, tickets and other objects, and this on all entities in which user's authorizations apply.